-Surely you’ve felt it: the high drama of this time of year.
+Surely you’ve felt it: the high drama that swirls around the beginning of each year.
 Start your New Year right!
 Get a running start!
 Don’t be left behind!

 Maybe it energizes you.
 Maybe it motivates you.
 Or maybe it does just the opposite.